cap-js/print/README.md

 This annotation does the following things in the background:

 - Adds an action `print` to the annotated entity with the following parameters:
-  - `Queue`: Name of the print queue to use
+  - `Queue`: Name of the print queue to use.
-  - `Copies`: Number of copies to print
+  - `Copies`: Number of copies to print.
   - `File`: Only added if the entity has multiple `LargeBinary` attributes.
 Allows selecting which file should be printed.
 Ensure that the `LargeBinary` properties are annotated with `@Common.Label`.
 - This action is added to the UI and a handler is generated to process the print request.
 - An entity `PrintServiceQueues` is added to the service to provide available print queues in a value help.